cikareto/100-days-of-code/log.md

 - Read the artical about [MicroFrontend](https://micro-frontends.org/)
 - Solved coding problems on [LeetCode](https://leetcode.com/problemset/all/)

 **Thoughts:** I have to find some artical or interesting technology to present on the team workshop this friday.
-I think I will go with Microfrontend, so I try to understand thier definition and tmr I will go through with the code!
+I think I will go with Microfrontend, so I try to understand thier definition and tmr I will go through the code!

+### Day 3: June 19, Wednesday, 2019

+**Today's Progress:**
+- Continue Read the artical about [MicroFrontend](https://micro-frontends.org/), involved coding part.

+**Thoughts:** Got confused when talking about backend part.
+Not fully understand how each component comunicate together.
+Maybe on this weekend I should try more on backend first.